xword/java-npm-gradle-integration-example/README.md

 }
 ```

 Now it's time to configure the build task.
 Normally te build would be done via `npm run build` command. gradle-node-plugin allows executing npm commands using the following underscore notation: `/gradlew npm_<command>`.
 Behind the scenes it dynamically generates Gradle task.
 So for our purpose the gradle task is `npm_run_build`.

-Let's customize it's behavior - we want to be sure it is executed only when the appropriate files change.
+Let's customize it's behavior - we want to be sure it is executed only when the appropriate files change and avoid any unnecessary building.
+In order to do so we define `inputs` and `outputs` pointing files or directories to be monitored for changes between executions of the task.
+Not to be confused with specifying files the task consumes or produces.
+In case a change is detected the task is going to be executed otherwise it will be treated as up-to-date and skipped.

 ```groovy
 npm_run_build {